 The modern Rolex Daytona has three subdials for measuring elapsed seconds, minutes, and hours, and has screw down pushers introduced in the 1960 to insure water resistance when using the chrono functions under water.
 Until 2000, Rolex utilized either a Valjoux or a Zenith chronograph movement.
 The watch case used in the late 1990’s with a Zenith movement and the Rolex’s in-house movement is virtually identical.
 An easy way to tell the difference between a Zenith and an in-house movement is to look at the subdials.
 The subdials on the Zenith movement are in the same plane as the winding crown and hours/minutes pinion.
 The Rolex in-house movement has subdials that are slightly higher than the winding crown.

 Additionally, Rolex sold the modern all-stainless Daytona at a premium because of their rarity.
 Because of Rolex’s long history with producing chronographs, the Daytona has grown to mythic proportions, just like the race track and race drivers who win the pole position.

 In addition to being Rolex’s signature chronograph collection, the Cosmograph Daytona is, in fact, the world’s most famous chronograph watch.
-It is without a doubt the chronograph to which other luxury chronographs compare themselves.
-It’s a Rolex story that will undoubtedly continue to write its own history for many more decades to come.
-Here we get a closer look at the three-part evolution of the Rolex Daytona series.
+It is without a doubt the chronograph to which other luxury chronographs compare themselves to.
+Launched in the 1960s, let’s get a closer look at the three-part evolution of the Rolex Daytona series.